-Maintain all add-on equipment, auxiliary equipment etc. according to the instructions supplied with it.
+Maintain all lifting accessories, interchangeable equipment and/or optional crane components according to the instructions supplied with them.

 Paint condition

 Check that there is not any paint damage on your crane.
 Have the damage repaired immediately by an authorised service workshop.